Tapad/sbt-docker-compose/README.md

         - "0:5005"

 Once the container is started you can to attach to it remotely.
 The instance connection table will mark 'YES' in the 'IsDebug' column for any exposed ports that can be attached to with the debugger.
 See the [basic] (examples/basic/docker/docker-compose.yml) example for a project configured with debugging enabled.

 Examples
 --------
 In the [**examples**] (examples) folder there are three different projects showing different uses for the sbt-docker-compose plugin.

 1) [**basic**] (examples/basic): This project outlines a very basic example of how to enable the plugin on a simple application.
 From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.

     dockerComposeUp

+2) [**basic-native-packager**] (examples/basic-native-packager): The same as the 'basic' example except that the sbt-native-packager is used to build the Docker image instead of sbt-docker.

+    dockerComposeUp

-2) [**no-build**] (examples/no-build): This project shows how sbt-docker-compose can be used to launch instances of images that are already published and do not need to be built locally.
+3) [**no-build**] (examples/no-build): This project shows how sbt-docker-compose can be used to launch instances of images that are already published and do not need to be built locally.
 This example uses the official Redis image from Docker Hub.
 Once the instance is started Redis will be available on the displayed "Host:Port".
 The port is dynamically assigned so that multiple instances can be started.

     dockerComposeUp

-3) [**multi-project**] (examples/multi-project): This project shows how more advanced multi-project builds are supported.
+4) [**multi-project**] (examples/multi-project): This project shows how more advanced multi-project builds are supported.
 From sbt you can build the Docker image and launch a running instance of a single project by executing:

     project sample1
     dockerComposeUp

 However, from the root "multi-project" you can run the following to build new Docker images for both sub projects and launch a running instance that consists of both images:

     project multi-project
     dockerComposeUp

 Note how the docker-compose.yml file for the root project tags each image with "\<localBuild\>".
 This allows dockerComposeUp to know that these images should not be updated from the Docker Registry.

 Other
 -----